VenkataBhaskarr/funparser/README.md

-## This is a simple java code to extract all the variable names from another java file.
+## This is a simple java code to extract all the variable names from another java file and renames with your friends names(if you wish 😆).

 This is built because this will be used for my upcoming projects :) Hence feel free to modify or suggest changes